An extended 3-3-1 model with two scalar triplets and linear seesaw mechanism: Lepton masses and mixings

 Let us consider the effective Majorana neutrino mass parameter \be m_{\beta\beta}=\left\vert \sum_j U_{ek}^2m_{\nu _k}\right\vert , \ee where $U_{ej}$ and $m_{\nu _k}$ are the the PMNS leptonic mixing matrix elements and the neutrino Majorana masses, respectively.
 The neutrinoless double beta ($0\nu \beta \beta $) decay amplitude is proportional to $m_{\beta\beta}$.

 Fig.~\ref{Correlationmee} shows the correlation of the effective Majorana neutrino mass parameter $m_{ee}$ vs the lightest neutrino mass $m_1$.

-As can be seen from Fig.~\ref{Correlationmee}, our model predicts the values of the effective Majorana neutrino mass parameter in the range $0.002$~eV$\lesssim m_{\beta\beta}\lesssim$ $0.015$ eV, which is within the declared reach of the next-generation bolometric CUORE experiment \cite{Alessandria:2011rc} or, more realistically, of the next-to-next-generation ton-scale $0\nu \beta \beta $-decay experiments.
+As can be seen from Fig.~\ref{Correlationmee}, our model predicts the values of the effective Majorana neutrino mass parameter in the range $24.5$~meV$\lesssim m_{\beta\beta}\lesssim$ $27$ meV, which is within the declared reach of the next-generation bolometric CUORE experiment \cite{Alessandria:2011rc} or, more realistically, of the next-to-next-generation ton-scale $0\nu \beta \beta $-decay experiments.
 The current most stringent experimental upper limit $m_{\beta\beta}\leq 160$ meV is set by $T_{1/2}^{0\nu \beta \beta }(^{136}\mathrm{Xe})\geq 1.1\times 10^{26}$ yr at 90\% C.L. from the KamLAND-Zen experiment \cite{KamLAND-Zen:2016pfg}.